The minimum requirements for admission to the MMath program (Computational Mathematics) normally include:

 - Proof of competency in English (if applicable).
 The minimum score for the Internet-Based TOEFL (iBT) is 90.
 The minimum score for IELTS (academic) is 7.0.
 Other tests are also accepted.
 See here for more information.

 The application deadline is January 15th each year for both Canadian and International students, for September admission.
 Late applications will not be considered.
 Students who want to be considered for government scholarships (NSERC, OGS, ...) must apply to our programs by January 15th.
 Applications have to be done on-line.

 Please apply on-line following the instructions on the University of Waterloo’s Graduate Application Procedures and Information page.
 Please visit the Graduate Studies Admissions Application Requirements page prior to completing your application.
 Your on-line application automatically includes application for TA and RA support, so it is not necessary to apply separately for these positions.

 Required documents include:

 - Transcripts: Upload scanned/electronic copies online.

-- 3 Reference Letters: Completed electronically by your references on-line or via email.
+- 3 Reference Letters: Completed electronically by your references online.
 (You provide us with their email addresses on your online application, and we contact them to provide the letter).

 - Supplementary Information Form: Complete form online.
-(Includes optional statement of interest).
+(Includes statement of interest).

 - Resume: Upload scanned/electronic copy online.